 Do I need to hire an attorney?

 Although legally you can represent yourself, in all seriousness, it is just not a good idea.
-You can hire me, hire someone else, or apply for a court-appointed attorney if you financially qualify - who you choose to have represent you is entirely up to you, but don't go to court without someone who knows what they are doing to help you.
+You can hire our team, hire someone else, or apply for a court-appointed attorney if you financially qualify.
+Who you choose to have represent you is entirely up to you, but don't go to court without someone who knows what they are doing to help you.

 And it's not because my little sister isn't intelligent and articulate - she is both.
 It is because I would not want her to be her own guinea pig in trying to navigate a criminal justice system that is not logical and seldom reasonable.

-It is not the judge's job or the prosecutor's job to help a person charged with a crime - that is the role of the defense attorney, and if you don't have one a good one helping you, the reality is that you are at a serious disadvantage.
+It is not the judge's job or the prosecutor's job to help anyone charged with a crime - that is the role of the defense attorney, and if you don't have one a good one helping you, the reality is that you are at a serious disadvantage.